 The padded mesh chest will ensure your Greyhound is comfortable during walks.
 It also has both front and rear leash attachment points, allowing you to choose which way to train your dog to walk.
 This is better for you, and your dog, as it gives you options to ensure your pup gets used to wearing it over time.

 We love the Frisco padded harnesses price point, evenly balanced with a quality product.
 It’s uniquely designed for maximum comfort and is fully adjustable.
 The durable back clip and training/guiding handle makes it great for training your dog.

 The Greyhound’s body is unique in the dog world.
 So much so that some even refer to them as cheetah-like.
-To maintain that sleek appearance, Greyhounds need plenty of exercise.
+And as a sighthound owner, you likely know that a traditional collar will slip off of their slender neck and head.
+To maintain their sleek appearance, Greyhounds need plenty of exercise.
 So, finding a harness that supports their long neck and adds a comfortable solution to their often stubborn nature is essential.